runneljs/-runnel/packages/runnel-metric-plugin/README.md

 const eventBus = createEventBus({
   deepEqual,
   payloadValidator,
-  pluginMap: new Map([[window.parent, [metricPlugin]]]), // When you want to observe the parent window.
-If the `scope` is smaller than the specified plugin scope, the specified plugin will not work.
+  pluginMap: new Map([[window, [metricPlugin]]]), // To observe the window.
+If the `scope` is smaller than the specified plugin scope, the specified plugin will not function.
-  // pluginMap: new Map([[undefined, [plugin]]]), // When you want to observe the current event bus only.
 });

 ...